zhaoak/NOBODYMOVE/ui/windowing.md

 - `selectable`(bool): Whether item can be "selected" by scrolling through parent window's `contains` list using controller inputs
 - `draw`(func): rendering function for item

+## uiElement types

+### Textbox

+Rectangular section of the screen to display text in.
+To change the text's font, rotation, size, or other properties, specify what you want in the `values` table using the following list of keys.
+The `values` table is then passed to the `createTextBox` function as an argument.

+- textTable(table): Table containing string-color pairs to print in the following format: `{color1, string1, color2, string2, ...}`
+    - color1(table): Table containing red, green, blue, and optional alpha values in format: `{r, g, b, a}`
+    - string1(table): String to render using the corresponding color1 values.
+        - color2 and string2 correspond, as do any additional pairs provided.
+        - So, a textTable value of `{{1,0,0,1}, "horse", {0,1,0,1}, "crime"}` would print:
+        - "horsecrime" with "horse" in red and "crime" in green.
+- font(Font): Love font object to use when drawing text.
+Defaults to currently set font.
+- align(string): alignment mode of text, one of: "center", "left", "right", "justify"
+- angle(number): rotation of text in radians; 0 is normal, un-rotated text, pi is upside-down, 2pi is equal to 0
+- sx,sy(numbers): x/y scale factors for text, 1 is normal scale
+- ox,oy(numbers): x/y origin offsets for text, 0 is no offset
+- kx, ky(numbers): x/y shearing factors

 # How to use

 To create a new piece of UI onscreen (for example, a health bar), you should: